mbouteiller/prog-web-project/README.md

 ## Project architecture
 - `/front` : the client side of our projet made in react.
-- `/back` : the server side of our project made in nestjs
+- `/back` : the server side of our project made in nestjs.
+- `/rapport` : the front reports of every member of the team.